HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 What do the Apostles of the early Church have to say about sin in the life of the Christian?
 Do they advise us to forget about righteous, holy living as soon as we accept the Christian faith?

-Let us walk honestly, as in the day; not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying.
-But put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof.
-(Romans 13:13,14)
+Let us walk properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.

 These words are addressed to Christians.